buckmaxwell/pypythia/README.md

 pythia = new PyPythia();
 ```

 ##Pythia API:

 .generate  -  Generate a new random number.
 .reset     -  Reset and enable to restart and -probably- regenerate same numbers.

 Enjoy!

-Note: This thing works great but I don't even understand the point.
-It's a python implementation of
-https://github.com/g0d/Pythia.
-Just use uuid's like a normal human.
+Note: This is a joke, please do not use